 Many parking issues in the Maple and Woodward District are common to all mixed-use districts where there is an imbalance between housing and commercial uses.
 Municipal parking downtown operates at around 90% occupancy (2019) and the district is growing.
 During its busiest periods, valet services are employed to fully utilize rooftop capacity which is otherwise not preferred by drivers.
-While the roughly 5-10% available capacity seems right-sized for the district, monthly passes for Downtown workers have a significant waiting list and parking continues to spill-over into adjacent neighborhoods.
-While parking occupancy decreased significantly at the height of the Covid-19 pandemic, the future growth and intensification of the district will continue to strain the parking supply.
+While the roughly 5-10% available capacity seems right-sized for the district, monthly passes for Downtown workers had a significant waiting list and parking frequently spilled-over into adjacent neighborhoods prior to the Covid-19 pandemic.
+While parking occupancy decreased significantly at the height of the Covid-19 pandemic, the future growth and intensification of the district will likely continue to strain the parking supply.